 Conceptualize the evolving mediascape within a broader framework such as “Internet Universality”.

-Address the opportunities and challenges stemming from the increasing role played by the Internet and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression, freedom of association and peaceful assembly.
+Address the opportunities and challenges stemming from the increasing role played by the Internet applications and ICTs with regards to new journalistic and users’ practices and competencies, as well as users' fundamental rights of freedom of expression,.

 Approach media convergence with a pluralistic approach that promotes diversification of news sources, news producers and platforms, transparency of ownership, and the conceptualisation of the term ‘journalist’ and “journalists’ safety” in this context.